UK labels US metal tariffs 'absurd'

 Liam Fox questioned the US decision to impose a 25% tax on steel and a 10% tax on aluminium from the EU, Mexico and Canada, from midnight, US time.

-UK Steel said the tariffs will "see damage not only to the UK steel sector, but also the US economy".
+UK Steel said the tariffs will damage not only the UK steel sector but also the US economy.

 The EU said it would retaliate with tariffs on products such as US bourbon.

+The tariffs apply to a wide range of steel and aluminium products such as sheets, plates, bars, pipes and "semi-finished" products.

-As a member of the EU, UK producers will be affected by the added cost to American importers, which could lead to a decline in demand for UK steel and aluminium, potentially affecting thousands of jobs.
+The new tariffs will make steel and aluminium from the UK more expensive in the US, which could lead to a decline in demand for it - potentially affecting thousands of jobs.

+It comes as the sector is still recovering from the 2016 steel crisis caused by oversupply and slack demand.

 - US imposes metal tariffs on key allies